EthanTsui/multithreadtesting/README.md

 ==================
 This framework simulates multithreaded envirment for you and perform conccurent stress testing.

-Currently, this framework is ONLY suitable for testing concurrent generated unique strings, for examples, unique id, transaction id, invoice id, ...
+Currently, this framework is ONLY suitable for testing unique string, for examples, unique id, transaction id, invoice id, ...

 ##How to use